The New York State Medicaid program said it will end reimbursements for avoidable hospital complications and medical errors deemed never events.

 Beginning in October the state will not reimburse for care needed as a result of 14 hospital-caused conditions: wrong-site surgery; wrong surgical patient or procedure; foreign objects left in body; medication error; air embolism; blood incompatibility; failure to identify and treat hyperbilirubinemia in newborns; patients oxygen line is wrong item or contaminated; and patient disability from electric shock, contaminated drugs, wrong function of a device, burns or restraints.

-Hospitals caring for the state's 1.4 million Medicaid beneficiaries will have to provide information indicating such conditions were present on admission to obtain reimbursement, the state said.
+Hospitals receiving Medicaid payment will have to provide information indicating such conditions were present on admission to obtain reimbursement, the state said.
 New York also will continue to revise and expand its never-events list.

 What do you think?
 Post a comment on this article and share your opinion with other readers.
 Submit your comments to Modern Healthcare Online at [email protected].
 Please be sure to include your hometown and state, along with your organization and title.